 The WAVU daily schedule and level of supervision is comprehensive.
-We follow Vanderbilt University’s policies regarding the presence of minors on campus, and student safety is prioritized above all else.
+The WAVU day is packed with learning experiences and as such in this one day experience, there is not enough time.
+You will have a break to enjoy some planned activities outside of class and interact with your peers.
+Additionally, we follow Vanderbilt University’s policies regarding the presence of minors on campus, and student safety is prioritized above all else.
 While we understand that students are responsible individuals, WAVU requires free time and recreational activities to be fully supervised and every student to be accounted for at all times.
 We want you to have a wonderful time while you’re with us on campus, and we encourage new friendships and community building at every turn.

 May I bring a cell phone, iPad, or other electronic device?